 CEJA also requires nuclear plant owners to pay consumers in the form of a bill credit if whole energy prices skyrocketed above a certain level.
 The idea was that if energy prices were high, the nuclear plants would earn more and wouldn’t need the extra subsidy.
 That led to the CFRA being a credit over most of the past year.

 The CFRA, which is in effect through 2027, appears as a per-kilowatt-hour charge or credit on bills.

 How has the CFRA appeared on bills?

 Due to a spike in natural gas prices and the Russian invasion of Ukraine, among other causes, market electricity prices skyrocketed in the summer of 2022, when the CFRA was first put on customer bills.
 That made the CFRA a per-kWh credit–totaling an average of about $18-25 a month through May of 2023, depending on an individual customer’s usage.
-According to a ComEd filing with the Illinois Commerce Commission (ICC), here’s what the CFRA has looked like over the past year:
+According to a ComEd filing with the Illinois Commerce Commission (ICC), here’s what the CFRA has looked like since 2022:

 - Charge: 1.241¢/kWh beginning in June through September.

 - Charge: 1.562¢/kWh beginning Dec.
 1.

 Note: The CFRA began to be updated monthly in October 2023, ComEd says, “to further align the credits or charges with payments to or from nuclear plants.”